alierfanianomidvar/scripts-github/README.md

 ## SETUP

-You must set a clear name to easier for your teammate to identify you
+You must set a clear name to be easier for your teammate to identify you

 - Set up your name :